LEARNAcademy/syllabus/tools_and_resources/remote-pairing.md

 When a new driver's shift begins:
 - $ git pull origin master

+#### Troubleshooting Tips
+- If you tried to push and get an error: `git pull origin master`
+- If you are dropped into a vim environment: `:wq`

 **Communicate constantly.
 Stay engaged.
 Work hard.
 Build awesome things.**